InfuseAI/primehub-site/docs/guide_manual/admin-build-image.md

   </div>
 </div>

-> This feature is planned to be obsolete since v3.9.
+> This feature is planned to be deprecated since v3.8.
 The building custom image function is merged into Admin Portal / Images, please move to [Images](admin-image) instead.

 Administrators are able to create custom images with pre-installed tools and libraries which are required for users.